Easy cycling in mostly flat areas, with only few short climbs and descents. Little effort required, suitable for people

 Yes, you may.
-This has no bearing on the total cost of the trip, however, please state this at time of booking.
-Sometimes an additional charge may be requested for the bicycle when transfering from one place to another.
+On most tours this has no bearing on the total cost of the trip, however, please mention this at time of booking.
+Sometimes an additional charge may be requested for the bicycle when transferring from one place to another.

 When mentioned ‘self-guided’, the tours are on an individual basis and no guides are provided.
 We will provide you with a thoroughly detailed and comprehensive description of the routes, enabling you to follow the route correctly without problems.
-Furthermore, these route descriptions are frequently accompanied with information on the main tourist attractions that you’ll come across.
+Furthermore, these route descriptions are frequently accompanied with information on the main tourist attractions that you will come across.

 The size of the group depends on the barge scheduled on the tour.
 The capacity of the barges varies between 12 and 26 participants.

 The Zwaan is specialized in Bike and Barge tours in the Netherlands, Belgium.
 On board of the Zwaan you find a cosy dining room, a sun deck/a deck for the bicycles.
 All 7 cabins are provided with running water (hot and cold), private shower and toilet, 220 voltage and central heating.
 There is limited storage space in the cabin.
 We recommend 1 suitcase per person.
 You can slide the suitcase under the bed.
 The Zwaan is known for the high quality of the meals and the friendly atmosphere on board.
 The crew consists of the captain, chef and hostess for 14 guests.
 Weather permitting dinners can be served on the sundeck.

 7 cabins with private hot shower and toilet